SANTHOSH-1999/M1_APPLICATION_EMPLOYEE-MANAGEMENT-SYSTEM/Requirements/readme.md

 ## Research

-The Employee Management System was created in a simple console application where the system can be accessed without providing any login information.
+The Employee Management System was created in a simple console application where the system can be accessed with providing  login information.
 In the system, we can add new employee, view all employees, search employee , update password and delete employee record.
 The system contains function that can manage the employee information being stored in the system.
 The follow operations can be done in this system,

 - Add employee name
 - View all employees